mbodmer/std_hardware/README.md

 # std::hardware

-This is my exploration of the not so well known std::haredware namespace defined in TR18015.
+This is my exploration of the not so well known std::hardware namespace defined in TR18015.
 The Idea is to use this approach to model microcontroller registers and periphery.